-Zotero (pronounced "zoh-TAIR-oh") is a Firefox addon that collects, manages, and cites research sources.
-It's easy to use, lives in your web browser where you do your work, and best of all it's free.
-Zotero allows you to attach PDFs, notes and images to your citations, organize them into collections for different projects, and create bibliographies using Word or OpenOffice.
+Zotero (pronounced "zoh-TAIR-oh") is a free, easy-to-use tool that collects, manages, cites research sources, and allows you to share them.
+Zotero allows you to attach PDFs, notes and images to your citations, organize them into collections for different projects, and create bibliographies using Word, LibreOffice, and Google Docs.
 It is easier to use than EndNote and surprisingly powerful.

 Zotero Quick Start Guide